 > How is hearing loss diagnosed?

-If you have any of the symptoms described above of hearing loss, you should see an audiologist or a Pennsylvania certified Hearing Instrument Specialist to have a formal hearing test and evaluation.
+If you have any of the symptoms described above of hearing loss, you should see an Hearing Care Provider or a Pennsylvania certified Hearing Instrument Specialist to have a formal hearing test and evaluation.
 This hearing test, or audiologic evaluation, is diagnostic in nature and allows the hearing professionial to determine the type, nature and degree of your hearing loss.
 Your sensitivity, acuity and accuracy to speech understanding will be assessed as well.
 Your audiologist may also test for speech understanding at different volume levels and in different conditions, such as noise, to provide an indication as to how successful of a candidate you will be for hearing aids.